Karunabist/learning/README.md

 	* In computer science everything start from left-top corner
 	* Clock wise direction is left to right
 	* Writing in paper is start from left-top to right.

+**Result of learning?**

+Find out the problem in existing system.
+Try to fix it with new approach.